yunguan-wang/Spacia/README.md

 #### (4) Parallelization.

 Spacia jobs are independent of each other and can be run on different systems simultaneously.
-If a shared filesystem is available for output, users can simply run multiple instances of Spacia with the same output directory for each sending-receiving cell combination and leave `-g` blank, in which case the script will loop through all receiving genes in the corresponding csv entered for `-t` and use lock files to avoid duplicate runs.
+If a shared filesystem is available for output, users can simply run multiple instances of Spacia with the same output directory for each sending-receiving cell combination and leave `-g` blank, in which case all receiving genes in the corresponding csv entered for `-t` will be processed iteratively and lock files are used to avoid duplicate runs.
 Otherwise, manually divide the receiving genes for each cell type combination and provided these different lists as inputs for `-g` for seperate runs.
-After testing, we found that multiprocessing often results in longer overall run time for `spacia.R`, and we therefore did not include multiprocessing capability in the script.
+After testing, we found that multiprocessing often results in longer overall run time for `spacia.R`, and we therefore did not include multiprocessing capability.
 We do not recommend running more than two `spacia.R` instances in parallel on one system, and systems with less than 20 physical CPU cores should only run jobs sequentially.
 This means that it is best to spread jobs to as many systems as possible.
 Since the memory requirement of each job is relatively low compared with similar tools, Spacia can scale using systems with lower memory capacity, which is often a limiting resource in shared computing environments.

 ### Contact Us
 If you have any suggestions/ideas for Spacia or are having issues trying to use it, please don't hesitate to reach out to us.